vechain/smart-accounts/README.md

 yarn # Run this at the root level of the project
 ```

-Place your `.env` files in the root folder, you can copy `.env.example` file and rename it to `.env` changing the values to your own.
+Place your `.env` files in the root folder, you can copy `.env.example`

 ### Run the whole project (frontend + contracts):